js-uri/cs/Writerside/topics/introductions/Introductions.md

 <procedure>

 **Office Hours**
-- I will be available for office hours Tu/Th (on-ground) and M/W (via zoom) by appointment only.
+- I will be available for office hours by appointment only: Tu/Th (on-ground) and M/W (via zoom).
 - TA's will have some dedicated office hours (posted in the Courses Schedule) throughout the week and will have limited availability by appointment.
 - Scheduling can be done by private message in the 'Office Hours' forum on edstem.